danielgsims/hyperdrive/README.md

 504 Gateway Timeout                 | Sorry sweetheart.
 I haven't got time for anything else.
 505 HTTP Version Not Support        | Don't blame me.
 I'm an interpreter.
 I'm not supposed to know a power socket from a computer terminal.

+#### Security

+Hyperdrive extends existing JSON-based hypermedia specifications, which will have their own security considerations.
+Consult the specification for the media type that you might extend to see their security considerations.

 #### Legal Things